Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/notes_for_article.md

 can be changed in runtime without the need to edit and recompile the code itself.
 This allows us to be agile in the use of our system by changing its behavior during runtime without worrying about breaking it accidentally.

-* Composition over inheritance princple
-* Encapsulate what changes pricniple
-- The use of strategy pattern also helped us apply the Composition over inheritance princple, which allows changing the behavior of a class at run-time by setting property during run-time which provides flexibility to apply better implementation at any time.
+* Composition over inheritance princple, Encapsulate what changes pricniple - The use of strategy pattern also helped us apply the Composition over inheritance princple, which allows changing the behavior of a class at run-time by setting property during run-time which provides flexibility to apply better implementation at any time.
 It also helped us to encapsulate what changes so it won’t affect the rest of our code.
 This way we could easily create new different behaviours or change the old ones for the same object without having to rework this object.